PostgreSQL Length + 12 Examples

 char_length (string)

-The string length of the column is extracted using the LENGTH() function is the first method of getting the string length of the column in Postgresql.
+The string length of the column is extracted using the LENGTH() function, which is the first method for determining the string length of a column in PostgreSQL.

 select *, LENGTH(city) as Length from weather;

 In the above query, the city is the column name and the weather is the table name.
-Let’s check the output now for the above query.
+Let’s review the output for the query above.

-Another way is that the string length of the column in PostgreSQL is extracted using the CHAR_LENGTH() function.
+Another method is to extract the string length of the column in PostgreSQL using the CHAR_LENGTH() function.
 Let’s check the query for it.

 select *, CHAR_LENGTH(city) as Length from weather;

-Let’s check the output of the above query.
+Let’s examine the output of the query above.

 Read: PostgreSQL add primary key

-In Postgresql, we should know that a text is also a data type used to keep the character of infinite length.
-Moreover, the text data type has a string length of a maximum of 65,535 bytes.
+In PostgreSQL, we should know that a text is also a data type used to keep characters of infinite length.
+Moreover, the text data type has a maximum string length of 65,535 bytes.

-To put it another way, the PostgreSQL Text data type uses the character data type, which is denoted by text, and the representation of the varchar without Size n and Text are the same.
-We should always remember CHARACTER_LENGTH() is a synonym for CHAR_LENGTH().
+To put it another way, the PostgreSQL Text data type utilizes the character data type, denoted by the text keyword.
+The representation of VARCHAR without a size and TEXT is the same.
+We should never forget that CHARACTER_LENGTH() is a synonym for CHAR_LENGTH().

 SELECT char_length('sql server guides') AS "Length of a String";